“You have to put yourself out there!”

 All of them?
 Of course not.
 Maybe almost none of them.
 Maybe not the shit out of them.
 But I promise you, at least someone in your life will roll their eyes.

-Here are some other things a friend or two, or lots of them, might do:
+Here are some other things a friend or two, or lots of them, might do when you promote yourself:

 - Take a screen shot of your post and send it to someone else who knows you, with an eye roll emoji.
 Or even the barf emoji.